opensanctions/yente/README.md

 ### Adding custom datasets

-With factory settings, `yente` will index and expose all datasets published by OpenSanctions every time they change (by polling an index file every 30 minutes).
+The default configuration of `yente` will index and expose the datasets published by OpenSanctions every time they change.
 By adding a *manifest file*, you can change this behaviour in several ways:

 * Index additional datasets that should be checked by the matching API.
-This might include large public datasets, or in-house data (such as a customer blocklist, local PEPs list, etc.).
+This might include large public datasets, or in-house data (such as a customer blocklist, local PEPs list, etc.) that you wish to vet alongside the OpenSanctions data.
 * Change the update interval (`schedule`) to check less frequently, e.g. only once a month.
 * Index only a part of the OpenSanctions data, e.g. only the `sanctions` collection.

 Side note: A **dataset** in `yente` contains a set of entities.
 However, some datasets instead reference a list of other datasets which should be included in their scope.
 Datasets that contain other datasets are called collections.
 For example, the dataset `us_ofac_sdn` (the US sanctions list) is included in the collections `sanctions` and `default`.

-Defining extra configuration options is handled by a custom YAML file you can supply for `yente`.
+Defining these extra indexing options is handled via a YAML file you can supply for `yente`.
 (The file needs to be accessible to the application, which may require the use of a [Docker volume](https://docs.docker.com/storage/volumes/) or a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/#using-configmaps-as-files-from-a-pod)).
 An example manifest might look like this:

 ```yaml
 # Schedule is a crontab specification.
 Set it to `null` to disable automatic updates